Jackpot City Casino Review: Trusted, Licensed & Packed with Games

 You can ask for a copy, see what’s stored on you, and nuke it (unless you owe them money or have active bets).
 Response time is usually around two weeks.
 All this follows GDPR and the privacy policy.
 They only say no if some legal red flag pops up.

-Only in three cases: payment vendors (banks, payment processors), anti-fraud, and independent auditors (when MGA or a regulator says so).
+Only in three cases: payment vendors (banks, payment processors), anti-fraud, and independent auditors (when a regulator says so).
 No random affiliate spam, no weird ads.
 Official partners have to stick to the same tight privacy rules, as explained in their privacy docs.

 Strictly for personalizing stuff, making the site load faster, and their own analytics - not for tracking you all over the internet.
 Cookie types and opt-out tricks are explained in their privacy section.
 You can kill cookies in your browser anytime, but then nothing remembers you, deal with it.